artefactual/archivematica-docs/user-manual/preservation/preservation-planning.rst

 handling different file formats like `Inkscape`_, which is a design program used to handle vector images.

-The full list of tools can be accessed in the right-hand sidebar by selecting **Tools** under the *Format policy registry* heading.
+The full list of tools can be accessed in the left-hand sidebar by selecting **Tools** under the *Format policy registry* heading.

 Tools are called by commands, and act on formats.